IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 # 1. Create a Cassandra Headless Service
 In this sample app you don’t need load-balancing and a single service IP.
 In this case, you can create “headless” service by specifying **none** for the  **clusterIP**.
+We'll need the headless service for the Pods to discover the IP address of the Cassandra seed.
 Here is the Service description for the headless Service:
 ```yaml
 apiVersion: v1